 Phase 2—Develop common TRP scenarios

-1. Clearly communicate value of total rewards opportunity: We wanted to display total rewards clearly, succinctly, and comprehensively, indicating relevant timeframes and breaking out cash base and bonus.
-We looked at utilizing data visualizations (i.e., charts) more strategically to help give a clearer view of changes and trends; otherwise, more detailed data in a table was considered to increase usability.
+1. Clearly communicate the value of total rewards opportunity: We wanted to display total rewards clearly, succinctly, and comprehensively, indicating relevant timeframes and breaking out cash base value and bonus.
+We looked at utilizing data visualizations (i.e., charts) more strategically to help give users a clearer view of changes and trends; otherwise, more detailed data in a table was considered to increase usability.

-It was abundantly clear of the immediate appeal the new TRP design had on employees and managers alike.
-The clean, welcoming visuals and the ability to see more detail on each page in an easy-to-understand layout were all enhancements that were very well-received.
+“It was abundantly clear the immediate appeal the new TRP design had on employees and managers alike.”

 Phase 3—Optimize TRP design

-Building on the learnings captured from the first two phases, a redesigned user experience was developed including a high-fidelity prototype.
+Building on the learnings captured from the first two phases, a redesigned user experience was developed, including a high-fidelity prototype.
 The goal of phase three was to assess the usability of the new site and ultimately ensure that user needs and pain points were addressed with the new design.

-“It was abundantly clear of the immediate appeal the new TRP design had on employees and managers alike,” says Jennifer Hugill, a principal program manager on the Rewards and Compensation team.
+“It was abundantly clear the immediate appeal the new TRP design had on employees and managers alike,” says Jennifer Hugill, a principal program manager on the Rewards and Compensation team.
 “The clean, welcoming visuals and the ability to see more detail on each page in an easy-to-understand layout were all enhancements that were very well-received.”

-An example of an employee’s view of the Total Rewards Portal.
+A screenshot example of an employee’s view of the Total Rewards Portal.

 Key benefits of the newly configured site include: